yasmramos/Veld/README.md

 **The plugin handles everything automatically:**

 - Compiles your code with the Veld annotation processor
-- Weaves code to add synthetic setters for private field injection
+- Weaves bytecode to add synthetic setters for private field injection
 - Generates the optimized `Veld.class` registry

 **Advanced Configuration (Optional):**